 There are several type of the magnetic noise in gravitational wave detector.
+Not only the KAGRA, but also LIGO and Virgo detectors had several magnetic noise.
+We can describe the following three categories.

 - 1. Magnetic field from the instruments and circuits - 2.
 Magnetic field from the power line and ground - 3.
 Magnetic field from the phenomena, such as lightening